This post is dedicated to everyone who is going through a journey of loving, healing, and accepting themselves.

 Self-care is an act of self-love.

 My own self-care practice has a lot to do with the food I put in my body.
 Eating whole foods like fruit and vegetables helps raise my vibration and contribute to my healing.
-This is because food brings a certain energy to our bodies.
-It can either make us feel good and healthy, or bloated and sick.
+To me, food brings a certain energy to our bodies.
+It can either make us feel healthy or cause inflammation and makes us feel sick.

 Since we are all unique, there are of course different self-care practices that are better suited for each of us.
 So rather than listing only my own self-care practices, I wanted to give you even more ideas.
 This way, you can simply use this list as inspiration to start (or continue) living a healthier and happier lifestyle.

 I recently asked four friends and bloggers the question “How do you practice self-care?”.
-I hope you are able to get inspired by their answers and the illustrations of the amazing and talented Karen Ova.
+I hope you are able to get inspired by their answers and the illustrations of my amazing and talented friend Karen Ova.

 Who is she?
 Yvon is an artist and writer at Embracing My Wings.
 She had a stroke in 2004 when she was 24 years old.
 Since then she was left with about 10% of the energy that most people have.
 In her blog, she writes about her journey towards embracing everything that shows up in her life —including struggles, victories, and finding freedom through loving acceptance.